 Employers have a duty under the Equality Act to make adjustments to support dyslexic employees.This link provides more information on the employers duty to make adjustments.

 Adjustments for dyslexic people can be simple and inexpensive.
 They may also be a benefit to other employees.
 A willingness to be flexible is the most important thing.
 For adjustments to be made, the employee needs to disclose details of their difficulties.
-The following link provides more detailed information about when it is appropriate to make adjustments.
-If you think you may be dyslexic but have had no formal assessment please visit Employee Advice page.

 Failure to implement reasonable adjustments is a breach of the Equality Act.
-(Return to top)

 If a person with a disability feels they have been discriminated against they may want to take their case to an Employment Tribunal.
 If they win the case, they may be able to claim for financial loss and damages for injuries to feelings.
 The Tribunal may instruct the employer to make a reasonable adjustment to enable the dyslexic person to work.

 We would strongly recommend that dyslexic employees wishing to take legal action should seek legal representation.
 Employment Tribunals are not favourable environments for the litigant in person and can be particularly challenging for claimants with dyslexic difficulties.
-Contact the BDA Helpline for some suggestions of legal advisers.

 Starting a Claim.